How long is the winter season in Hakuba?

 We have some quality (but limited quantity) snowboard gear for rent at the lodge.

 As well, there are many rental shops in Hakuba.
-One we recommend is ‘Spicy sports’.
+One we recommend is Central snowsports.
 They’re nearby and have decent gear at reasonable prices.
+They also come and pick you up, fit you out and bring you back to the lodge again

 *If you’re planning on renting during one of the peak times (Christmas, New years, Chinese New Years etc.), it’s a good idea to reserve your gear in advance.